 However, raising the book's price would not be their solution, because the current price of VND87,000 (US$4.16) for one book) is still high for many Vietnamese students.

-The group has called on the Vietnamese youth and student association in Boston to raise funds for the, Vietnam exporters
+The group has called on the Vietnamese youth and student association in Boston to raise funds for the project, with the hope reducing the second, Vietnam exporters

 Found in translation